pe1te3son/meet-up-event-planner/README.md

 Senior web-developer udacity project 1

 App that creates and saves meet up events into firebase database.
-To improve user's experience It uses google geolocate API for easy address autocomplete and bootstrap datetime picker.
+To improve user's experience It uses google geolocate API for easy address autocomplete and bootstrap datetime picker for date and time selection.

 Visit [online](http://webenhanced.co.uk/event-planner/)